gnanabite/colocated-paxos/README.md

 ## Approach

-This repository currently only has guidelines for single-instance paxos.
+This repository has guidelines for both single-instance and multi-instance paxos.

 We describe the files in the `src/guidelines` directory in the order that they should be read.